rust-embedded/discovery/microbit/src/explore.md

 ## Topics related to microcontroller capabilities

-Microcontrollers (like our nRF52/nRF51) have many different capabilities.
+Microcontrollers (like our nRF52/nRF51) have many capabilities.
 However, many share similar capabilities that can be used to solve all sorts of different problems.

 These topics discuss some of those capabilities, and how they can be used effectively